29th Memphis Juneteenth Festival focuses on educating youth on freedom

 She wants those who come out to enjoy the festivities to reflect.

-“For me, I understand that Juneteenth is my purpose to use this platform to show that we as a city are working together to me forward for the betterment of our city.”
+“For me, I understand that Juneteenth is my purpose to use this platform to show that we as a city are working together to me forward for the betterment of our city," Franklin said.

 Franklin said that's by educating youth on the more than 250,000 slaves finally freed in Galveston, Texas by federal troops.

-“The slaves even back in 1865, their lives mattered, so us together we’re going to continue to mention it and share with our young people.”
+“The slaves, even back in 1865, their lives mattered," Franklin said.
+"We're going to continue to mention it and share with our young people."

 The Memphis Juneteenth Festival continues Sunday from 10 a.m. to 10 p.m.
 You can check out more festivities here.